 But, I think I have finally settled on the floss storage that works best for me.
 It is cheap, efficient, and easily customizable, and today I will show you what you need to organize your floss this way, too.

 I settled on this system after seeing several other ways that people have organized their floss, including this post by Bird Nest on the Ground and this Instructable.
-I also put together a Google Doc spreadsheet so I can keep track of the colors I have and the ones I need.
+I also put together several Google Doc spreadsheets for different floss manufacturers so I can keep track of the colors I have and the ones I need.

 - embroidery floss (it doesn’t matter if it is still neatly wrapped in a skein or if it is in a bit of a jumble)